robertodonnell00/birdwatcher/README.md

 ## Notes

 - For best performance, test in a well-lit environment.
 - Camera angle and PIR sensor range may need manual adjustment.
+- When the app is run, it will initially detect motion even if nothing is moving.
 - Ensure cloud billing caps are in place to avoid unexpected charges.

+## Future
+If I were to develop this app further, here are things I would add:
+- More specific AI, detects bird species, gender, etc.
+- Add weather sensors, this will help determine which weather conditions the birds favour.
+- Add location, this would help if multiple devices were added

 ## Code Breakdown
 ![Sample_Output](bird_images/code-azure.jpg)